wojtryb/Shortcut-Composer/README.md

   - lighten

 ### (`Cursor trackers`):
-Cursor tracker is a value-switching action, active while the key is pressed.
-It tracks the mouse position to change the value of single krita property.
-Tracker can be attached to horizontal axis, vertical axis or both.
-Cursor is meant only to be hovered, mouse buttons are not supported.
+Cursor tracker is an action for switching values using cursor movement, while the keyboard key is pressed.
+It changes a single krita property according to the cursor movement along horizontal or vertical axis. **The action does not recognise mouse clicks, and only requires hovering**

 - ### Scroll isolated layers
   Scrolls the layers by sliding the cursor vertically.
 Can be used for picking the active layer and analizing the layer stack.
-While the key is pressed, isolates the active layer to give better preview of which layer is active.
+While the key is pressed, isolates the active layer to give better response of which layer is active.
   - Key press: isloate active layer
   - Horizontal: -
   - Vertical: scroll all layers